21b6008/zc-3201-202308-group-project/README.md

 **opencv-python (cv2)**: Used to encode robot stream image to jpg.

 ### Starting the server
 Once set up, you are now ready to start the server.
-Either run the server.py file from your IDE or start up a terminal, go to the server folder and run the following command:
+Just run the server.py file in the /Server directory.
+If you're using an IDE/text editor, make sure to select the correct interpreter (pyniryo_env).
+If you're using a terminal to run the file, just use the previous conda terminal and navigate to /Server and run this command:
 ```
 python server.py
 ```
-Be sure to use the correct environment or python interpreter in your IDE/Text Editor.

 ### Python Web Server
 For web applications, you also need to set up the web server to host the website.
-The files needed for the website is provided by the web developer, you just need to place the files in a folder.
-To run the web server, open a terminal and redirect to the server directory, then run:
+The files needed for the website will be available after you finish building the project in the **Web** instructions section.
+You just need to place the files in a folder.
+To run the web server, open a terminal and navigate to created folder, then run:
 ```
 python -m http.server
 ```
+For example: Create a new folder named "Website" in the desktop.
+Place the files in the folder and open a terminal.
+Navigate to the /Website directory and run the command.

 Congrats!
 If you follow all the instructions correctly, the server should now be running and ready to serve both web and mobile applications.